 Kingdom Keepers: The Return Series

-We are just getting started with this section of our website, so we need your help.
+We are constantly looking for more clean YA books for teens, so we need your help.
 Please add your own suggestions for clean YA books to the comments.
 Kids today want to read current literature, so while we will add some classics, we would love to have suggestions for books that have recently been published.
 This would be a great place to promote a new author you’ve discovered who writes clean YA fiction.
 Stacy and I are passionate about this subject, and we want to help these authors find their place in the publishing world.
 We need more authors that fit this category!

 We only have so many hours in the day and cannot read all suggestions.
 If someone else makes a suggestion that you think should not be on our clean teen book list, please let us know and be sure to include why you feel this way.
 We want to partner with you and are excited to work with our readers on this project!